gambitph/Titan-Framework/readme.txt

 = Are You Using Titan Framework in Your Project? =

-Let me know, send me an email at (mailto:bf.intal@gambit.ph)[bf.intal@gambit.ph] with the details of your project along with a screenshot and I'll add it to the showcase here and in the site.
+Let me know, send me an email at bf.intal@gambit.ph with the details of your project along with a screenshot and I'll add it to the showcase here and in the site.

 = Supporting the Framework =